pivotal/docs-tap/cloud-native-runtimes/install-cnrt.hbs.md

 This document describes how to install Cloud Native Runtimes from the Tanzu Application Platform package repository.

->**Note:** Use the instructions on this page if you do not want to use a profile to install packages.
+> **Note** Follow the steps in this topic if you do not want to use a profile to install PACKAGE-NAME.
+For more information about profiles, see [About Tanzu Application Platform components and profiles](../about-package-profiles.hbs.md).
-Both the full and light profiles include Cloud Native Runtimes.
-For more information about profiles, see [Installing the Tanzu Application Platform Package and Profiles](../install.md).

 ## <a id='cnr-prereqs'></a>Prerequisites